teamhanko/hanko/frontend/elements/README.md

 <!-- Will appear in English, but the "continue" button label will be "➔"  -->
 <hanko-auth lang="symbols"></hanko-auth>
 ```

+### Translation of outgoing Hanko emails

+If you use Hanko Elements the language supplied to the `lang` attribute of any of the components is also used to convey
+to the Hanko API the language to use for outgoing emails.
+If you have disabled email delivery through Hanko and
+configured a webhook for the `email.send` event, the value for the `lang` attribute is reflected in the JWT payload of
+the token contained in the webhook request in the `language` claim.

 ## Experimental Features